Persistent Multiscale Density-based Clustering: Case studies

-\paragraph*{Results} Table~\ref{tab:demo:sensitivity:datasets} lists the algorithms' ARI scores on each dataset with $k = 4$, following the parameter configuration by \citet{campello2015hdbscan} in their evaluations of HDBSCAN*.
+Figure~\ref{fig:demo:sensitivity:boxplots:measures} visualises the algorithms' performance measure distributions at $k = 4$, following the parameter configuration by \citet{campello2015hdbscan} in their evaluations of HDBSCAN*.
+These results are reported as the algorithms' default performance, for cases where $k$ is not tuned or a fixed minimum cluster size is used.
 Note that $k = 4$ and our pre-processing may not be optimal, depending on the dataset.
 However, the resulting values do provide a performance indication for lower $k$ values.
-The table also lists the average ARI scores over all datasets in its last row.
-These values indicate that PLSCAN, with the \emph{size} persistence measure, outperformed HDBSCAN* on average.
-Specific datasets may still benefit from HDBSCAN*'s EOM cluster selection strategy, which can select clusters with larger size differences.
-HDBSCAN*'s leaf cluster selection strategy requires larger $m_{\rm c}$ values to perform well, which PLSCAN provides automatically.

-Figure~\ref{fig:demo:sensitivity:curves} illustrates how the clustering performance of the algorithms changes with respect to $k$.
-Specifically, the plots show Lowess-interpolated~\citep[using the 5\% closest points per prediction]{cleveland1979robust} ARI curves over all datasets.
-The scores were divided by the maximum score achieved per dataset prior to the interpolation.
-This normalisation step ensures that all datasets contribute equally to the average curves, regardless of their absolute performance.
-As a result, the curves capture changes over $k$, rather than absolute performance.
+In this case, comparing PLSCAN to HDBSCAN* with EOM, it achieved higher median ARI ($0.66$ to $0.57$) and V-measure ($0.85$ to $0.79$) values, while giving more points the noise label ($0.76$ to $0.88$ NNF).
+This higher performance is achieved through higher median Completeness ($0.93$ to $0.89$) but lower median Homogeneity scores ($0.74$ to $0.82$).
+Consequently, the clusters from PLSCAN generally contained a relatively larger portion of a ground truth class but also relatively more points that did not belong to that class while maintaining a higher overall ARI.

-The main patterns visible in these plots are the dips in performance for small $k$ values with HDBSCAN* and PLSCAN with $\lambda$ persistence measures.
-The other PLSCAN variants remain more stable over the entire $k$ range.
-The figure also shows that the size--$d$ and size--$\lambda$ bi-persistence measures benefit from selecting the top layer more than the size persistence measure, on these datasets.
-Appendix~\ref{sec:appendix:sensitivity} lists the individual ARI curves along with the corresponding noise-fraction ratios for each dataset.
+HDBSCAN* with the leaf cluster selection strategy performed worse than the other two algorithms on all measures except for homogeneity, where it had the highest median score.
+This pattern is consistent with the leaf strategy's tendency to produce smaller clusters with more noise points at low $m_{\rm c}$ values~\citep{campello2015hdbscan}.